 In this section, I’ll dive into the (you guessed it) world, characters, and plot of the book.
 I’ll talk about things like worldbuilding, character depth and development, and even the overall plot.
 No one wants to buy a book with a pretty cover, only to find that it’s more boring than The Old Man and the Sea.
 (Thanks a lot, Ernest Hemingway.)
 This section is mainly where I’ll expound on my thoughts, so it can get pretty long!
 If you’re more of a short review kind of person, you are more than welcome to skip down to the next section to read my final thoughts and summary.

 As a side note, this section will also include a paragraph titled “PAGED IN.”
 This paragraph is where I will discuss the content of the book.
 Sometimes authors use profanity, innuendo, and violence to advance or age up their story.
 I rate the language as minor, moderate, or high.
 If there is none, I will say that, too.
 Just because something is in this section doesn’t make it bad; I just believe that it’s always good to be aware of what exactly you are reading before you get invested in the story.
-I also will make Biblical connections from the story in this paragraph.

 Conclusion